Case of the Day – Friday, December 12, 2025

 Trespass is most commonly asserted by people who have lost trees to a misguided tree cutter taking timber on the wrong side of an unclear or misunderstood property line.
 It has also been applied where people took self-help a little too far, and went onto neighboring property to aggressively trim a problem tree.
 Trespass has been found where people mistakenly believed they owned the property they had occupied, where a party has negligently caused livestock or water to enter another’s land, and where someone was on the property with permission to cut down certain trees, but cut down trees he had been told to avoid.

 Muir v.
 Ruder, 945 S.W.2d 33 (Court of Appeals of Missouri, Eastern District, 4th Div.
 1997).
 Jim Ruder, a landscaper, agreed to buy trees on the Muirs’ property.
-Ruder was to remove the trees, and pay $6.00 a tree.
+Ruder was to remove the trees and pay $6.00 a tree.
 He also agreed to transplant 120 trees for Muir, and repair any ruts or holes created in the process.
 The deal went south, as such deals sometimes do, and the Muirs sued.
-They said Ruder had committed trespass by breaking the contract and then entering the property and unlawfully removed about 220 trees.
+They said Ruder had committed trespass by breaking the contract and then entering the property and unlawfully removing about 220 trees.
 Ruder said he only took 130 trees, and the rest were stolen by persons unknown.
-He admitted he didn’t paid for any trees, fill in ruts or holes, or transplant any trees.
+He admitted he didn’t pay for any trees, fill in ruts or holes, or transplant any trees.
 He claimed he told the Muirs he didn’t have the right equipment to move the specific trees they wanted transplanted.

 The trial court agreed that Ruder had trespassed, and awarded the Muirs $6,160 in damages.

 The Court of Appeals reversed, providing some basic guidance on the law of trespass in the process.
 It said the evidence failed to prove the elements of either trespass or conversion.
 Common-law trespass, the Court said, is the unauthorized entry by a person upon land of another.
 For damages to be awarded for trespass, a plaintiff has to show that the defendant intended to be on the property and that he directly interfered physically with that property.
-Removing trees from someone else’s property may also be statutory trespass.
+Removing trees from someone else’s property may also be a statutory trespass.
 A person can wrongfully cut down a tree in two ways, either of which would result in trespass under § 537.340 RSMo.
 He can enter the land without permission and cut down the trees.
 Alternatively, he can enter with the owner’s consent and then exceed the scope of the consent by cutting down trees without permission.

 Here, the Court found, Muir – wisely or not – had given Ruder permission to enter his property.
 Muir argued that the agreement was broken because the landscaper removed the first batch of trees, but did not transplant the trees Muir wanted moved.
 Ruder testified that he had already removed the first trees before he realized that the trees Muir wanted transplanted were too large for his equipment.
 Ruder nevertheless returned to the property for more trees.
 Muir said he “objected” when Ruder took the second load before paying for the first load, but he didn’t tell Ruder to leave or to bring the first load of trees back.
-Instead, he watched Ruder take the second load, and even had Ruder show him how to bag trees.
+Instead, he watched Ruder take the second load and even had Ruder show him how to bag trees.
 The Court said, “One who silently watches another enter upon his land, and then willingly engages him in conversation while standing on the premises, may not later complain of trespass.”

 More high school football coming up tomorrow.
 Go, Truckers!